oracle/python-oracledb/doc/src/user_guide/appendix_b.rst

 equivalent attributes when creating a connection or connection pool.

-In python-oracledb Thick mode, the ``POOL_CONNECTION_CLASS`` or ``POOL_PURITY`` values will only work when connected to Oracle Database 21c.
+In python-oracledb Thick mode, the ``POOL_CONNECTION_CLASS`` or ``POOL_PURITY`` values will only work when connected to Oracle Database 21c, or later.
 Note if ``POOL_PURITY=SELF`` is used in a connect string, then python-oracledb Thick mode applications will ignore the action to drop the session when attempting to remove an unusable connections from a pool in some uncommon error cases.
 It is